mozilla/scanapi/README.rst

 to Nessus as, and you need to create API keys for that user.
 These should be added to the scanapi configuration file.

+The ``zone`` value can be set to a name that will be included in the result set, to differentiate the results from other instances of scanapi that may be running.

 The ``appkeys`` section can be used to specify application keys, one of which must be sent in the SCANAPIKEY header to authenticate when making requests to the API.
 If no ``appkeys`` section is present, no authentication against scanapi will